 Here the AccessoriesSpider is the subclass of scrapy.Spider.
 The ‘jobs’ is the name of the spider.
 The ‘allowed_domains’ is the domain accessible by this spider.

 The start_urls is the URL from where the web crawling will be started, or you can say it is the initial URL where web crawling begins.
 Then we have the parse method, which parses through the content of the page.

 To crawl the accessories page of our URL, we need to add one more link in the start_urls property as below:

 As we want to crawl more than one page, it is recommended to subclass the spider from the CrawlSpider class instead of the scrapy.spider class.
 For this, you will have to import the following module:

 class JobsSpider(CrawlSpider): …

 The next step is to initialize the rules variable.
-The rules variable defines the navigation rules that will be followed when crawling the site.
+The rules variable defines the navigation rules that the spider will follow when crawling the site.
 To use the rules object, import the following class:

 from scrapy.spiders import Rule

 The rules variable further contains rule objects such as: